meiatef066/Chat-Talk-Real-Time-Chat-Application/README.md

 - Spring Boot: 3.2.x
 - JavaFX: 23
 - If ports are in use, change server port via `server.port` in `application.properties`.

-—

-## License
-For portfolio/demo purposes.
-No commercial license implied.